Review 51 (2021): 105–130 https://doi.org/10.22584/nr51.2021.005

 Where a regulation applies, one common requirement for small water systems in the North is that supplied water must undergo a continuous filtration and disinfection treatment if it comes from surface water, or from groundwater the microbiological quality of which is likely to be affected by surface water.
 The requirement sometimes extends to all types of raw water.
 Such primary disinfection is required before and during the distribution, and secondary chlorination treatment is also typically required to keep a minimum chlorine residual throughout the distribution system.2 In exceptional circumstances, regulations will allow disinfection at point-of-use, foregoing primary and secondary chlorine treatment.
 A few communities in the Northwest Territories and Nunavik use fluoridation.
 No water system serving the general public in the Yukon uses fluoridation.

-majority of small communities in northern Canada rely on passive systems for
+communities in northern Canada rely on passive systems for wastewater

-wastewater treatment, such as stabilization ponds, lagoons, and treatment
+treatment, such as stabilization ponds, lagoons, and treatment wetlands, and,

-wetlands, and, for the smallest of systems, sometimes a septic field.
-It is
+for the smallest of systems, sometimes a septic field.
+It is interesting to

-interesting to note that treatment wetlands, and especially
+note that treatment wetlands, and especially wetland treatment

 3.4 Operation and Servicing, Maintenance, and Repair